tensorflow/tfx-addons/proposals/20220823-huggingface_model_pusher.md

 Supported models hosted on the HuggingFace Model Hub can be directly loaded/used with APIs provided by [transformers](https://huggingface.co/docs/transformers/index) package.
 However, it is not limited.
 We can host arbitrary types of models too.

-HuggingFace Space Hub comes with free resources to host prototype applications that use machine learning models.
+HuggingFace Space Hub provides free resources to host prototype applications that use machine learning models.
+It supports both private and public modes.
 Currently supported application frameworks are Gradio and Streamlit.
-It is often a good idea to host current version of the model to the Huggingface Space, so it could be interated with real world before the production deployment.
+It is often a good idea to host the current version of the model to the HuggingFace Space, so it can be tested before the production deployment.
+But you can host your models HuggingFace Spaces for other purposes as well.

 By keeping these information in mind, `HFModelPusher` let you push a trained or blessed model to the HuggingFace Model Hub within a new branch within TFX pipeline.
 Then, if specified, it pushes an application to the HuggingFace Space Hub by injecting the current model information into the prepared template sources.